samugit83/AutoCodeAgent2.0/README.md

 - *"Generate a comprehensive analysis of GPT 4.5's performance using the tool: `retrieve_adaptive_rag`."*

 By dynamically adjusting its retrieval methods based on the query's nature, Adaptive RAG overcomes the limitations of traditional one-size-fits-all approaches.
 Its robust framework—integrating query classification, adaptive strategies, and LLM-based ranking—ensures that each search returns results that are both contextually rich and precisely aligned with user intent.

+## RL Meta RAG (retrieval)
+Dive deep into this [notebook](./tools/rag/rl_meta_rag/rl_meta_rag.ipynb).

+RL Meta RAG introduces a higher level of abstraction by employing Reinforcement Learning (specifically a QLearningAgent in neural mode) to dynamically select the most suitable underlying RAG technique (e.g., Llama Index, HyDE, Adaptive RAG) for a given user query.
+The goal is to learn an optimal policy over time that maximizes retrieval effectiveness based on query characteristics and feedback.

+**Key Features:**
+- **Dynamic RAG Selection:** Utilizes a Deep Q-Network (DQN) agent to choose the best RAG method based on learned Q-values for the current query's features.
+- **LLM-Powered Feature Extraction:** Leverages an LLM to analyze the input query and extract numerical features (e.g., query type, complexity, length) that form the state representation for the RL agent.
+- **Adaptive Strategy (RL vs. LLM Suggestion):** Monitors the RL agent's recent performance (average TD error).
+If the error is low, it trusts the agent's learned policy (epsilon-greedy selection).
+If the error is high or there's insufficient data, it falls back to an LLM-based suggestion for the RAG technique.
+- **Human-in-the-Loop Feedback:** Optionally stores the state, chosen action (RAG technique), and query in Redis.
+It can then request human evaluation via Socket.IO to provide a reward signal, allowing the Q-learning agent to be updated and improve its policy based on real user feedback.
+- **Real-time Reasoning Updates:** Uses Socket.IO to provide frontend visibility into the feature extraction, decision-making (RL vs. LLM), and RAG selection process.

+**Use Cases:**
+- Automatically optimizing RAG performance across diverse and unpredictable query types.
+- Building systems that continuously learn and adapt their retrieval strategy based on implicit or explicit user feedback.
+- Creating an intelligent orchestration layer that selects the best tool from a suite of RAG implementations.

+**Example Prompt:**
+- *"Using the `retrieve_rl_meta_rag` tool, find the latest advancements in quantum computing."* (The tool automatically selects the underlying RAG technique).

+This meta-approach allows the system to leverage the strengths of different RAG methods and adapt its strategy intelligently, moving towards a more robust and self-improving information retrieval system.

 With these RAG techniques, AutoCodeAgent 2.0 transforms the way you interact with data, making it easier than ever to store, retrieve, and analyze information.
 Whether you're working on simple tasks or tackling complex data challenges, these tools are here to empower your workflow and unlock new possibilities.